 Our Compensation Committee, which consists entirely of independent directors, sets the compensation of our Named Executive Officers.
-In 2021, the Compensation Committee took the following actions with respect to the compensation of our Named Executive Officers:
+In 2022, the Compensation Committee took the following actions with respect to NEO compensation.
+As noted above, the Company produced strong business results, which positively impacted performance-based compensation elements and outcomes:

-- In connection with Mr. Johnson's promotion to President on April 22, 2021, Mr. Johnson received a base salary increase of 9%, a target bonus percentage increase from 80% to 100%, and a one-time incentive compensation award in the form of Performance Stock Units ("PSUs"). - In connection with Mr. Johnson's promotion to CEO on January 2, 2022, he received a one-time incentive compensation award in the form of PSUs. - Apart from such promotions, no other base salary increases were provided to our Named Executive Officers in 2021. - Approved annual cash incentive bonus targets with 45% tied to revenue, 45% tied to operating income and 10% tied to diversity, equity and inclusion metrics as part of our overall ESG initiatives.
-Such targets were revised following the I&A divestiture. - Approved long-term incentive compensation, consisting of a combination of Restricted Stock Units ("RSUs") and Performance Stock Units ("PSUs") to align our executives' incentives with our stockholders, retain key employees, and reward performance. - For retention purposes during company transformation resulting from the divestiture and the leadership transition, approved additional long-term incentive compensation for Messrs.
-Johnson, Hollister, Tolany, and Kumar in the form of additional PSUs.
+- Increased Mr. Johnson's base salary 52.9% and his target bonus percentage from 100% to 130% in connection with his promotion to President and Chief Executive Officer on January 2, 2022. - Increased Mr. Hollister's base salary 6.9% on April 1, 2022. - Increased Mr. Tolany's base salary 3.1% on April 1, 2022. - Increased Mr. Kumar's base salary 3.1% on April 1, 2022. - Approved annual cash incentive bonus targets with 45% tied to revenue, 45% tied to operating income and 10% tied to diversity, equity and inclusion metrics as part of our overall ESG initiatives. - Approved long-term incentive compensation, consisting of a combination of Restricted Stock Units ("RSUs") and Performance Stock Units ("PSUs") to align our executives' incentives with our stockholders, retain key employees, and reward performance. - Increased our stock ownership guidelines for our CEO from five times to six times base salary.